 If you filter to angels, you can quickly see which individuals are the MOST connected angels in Boston based on the threads of connections visible on the map.

 We were really surprised and impressed with a few prominent angel investors who are making some serious moves with local startups.

 Local angel Joe Caruso has made a significant amount of investments on VentureMap Boston.
-He is known for being an advocate for entrepreneurs and has been heavily involved as a mentor, coach, and personal advisor to CEOs and entrepreneurs for the past 20 years so it shouldn’t be so surprising that he’s had his hand in a number of investments with companies like Pixability, HelpScout, Apperian, Mavrck, Localytics, and others.
+He is known for being an advocate for entrepreneurs and has been heavily involved as a mentor, coach, and personal advisor to CEOs and entrepreneurs for the past 20 years, so it shouldn’t a surprise that he’s had his hand in a number of investments with companies like Pixability, HelpScout, Apperian, Mavrck, Localytics, and others.